 There’s no need for vigorous scrubbing first thing in the morning – a light, soothing lotion swept over the skin will do just the trick for removing any greasy product residue from the night before, and will leave skin feeling calm and refreshed.
 Plus, you don’t need water to apply or remove this one, which reduces the risk of triggering redness first thing in the morning.

 A cooling fix with added benefits, a face mist is a must-have addition to a sensitive skin routine – it’s perfect for reapplying throughout the day.
-Not only is this one extremely gentle and refreshing, but it actually works wonders at keeping redness at bay thanks to the inclusion of calendula and chamomile.
+Not only is this one extremely gentle and refreshing, it’s also perfect for waking up dull, tired skin.

 Moisturiser: Mario Badescu Buttermilk Moisturiser